devtank-ltd/osm-ansible/README.md

 4. Within the container, chirpstack will use mosquitto to subscribe to OSM call-ins.
 Once chirpstack receives data, it processes it and inserts the data into an InfluxDB2 database.
 5. The Grafana instance can then graph this data using the local InfluxDB database.
 The customer can access Grafana via the aforementioned NGINX server, using [Name-based virtual hosting](https://en.wikipedia.org/wiki/Virtual_hosting#Name-based).

-The DNS wildcard **\*.opensmartmonitor.devtank.co.uk** is pointed to the OSM server.
-Each customer gets a few subdomains of opensmartmonitor.devtank.co.uk.
+Behind the scenes, different OpenSmartMonitor customers containers are running on different servers.
+The domains of the address of the OpenSmartMonitor customers is handled by a Devtank DNS server.
+This will return the right server for the customer.

+Each customer container may multiple domains to access different services.
 Generally, these are:

 - customer.opensmartmonitor.devtank.co.uk